 - Limit alcohol use.
 Alcohol may dehydrate, which can contribute to dry mouth.
 When experiencing dry mouth, try drinking water instead of alcohol.
 Interestingly though, alcohol use isn’t a proven risk factor.
 This was tested and established in studies like this.

 - Stop smoking.
 Smoking tobacco can also dehydrate.
 Cutting down or quitting may reduce dry mouth symptoms.
-A 2014 study found that smoking increased dry mouth issues.
+A found that smoking increased dry mouth issues.
 However, in a 2011 review, being a smoker wasn’t an associated risk factor.

 - Drop sugar.
 Like caffeine, alcohol, and smoking, sugar may dehydrate you.
 If you can, try cutting down on sugary foods to reduce dry mouth problems.
 Avoidance of sugar, particularly sugar-containing beverages, was recommended in this 2015 study.